nCoda/lychee/doc/source/basic_concepts.rst

 The **VCS** step manages the repository holding the Lychee-MEI document.
 This may involve committing a new changeset, updating to another bookmark, or even computing a diff.
 The VCS step may be skipped if there is no incoming change, if the VCS is disabled, or for many other reasons.
+Do note that the VCS step is disabled by default; you can enable it when you create an :class:`~lychee.workflow.session.InteractiveSession` instance.

 The **outbound** step produces documents in an external format according to the (newly-changed) Lychee-MEI document.
 The **outbound views** step first determines which portion of the Lychee-MEI